daviddwk/freefish/README.md

 # rustyfish
-A fish tank for your terminal that can be easily customized by creating new animated tanks, fish, and ducks.
+A fish tank for your terminal that can be easily customized by creating new animated tanks, fish, ducks, and crabs.
 These assets are supplied as properly formatted `.json` files.
 This format makes creating colored frames of ASCII art simple.

 ![example freefish](README.gif)